ArenT1981/ArenT-portfolio/README.md

 - [**Context Map/Weight Graph**](./context-weighted-graph)

 An unfinished program that reads in any number of definition files for a weighted directed graph (concept map) and stores them on the heap.
-The idea is they can then be used to represent any structured collection of "concepts" or "ideas** that exist in a weighted network.
+The idea is they can then be used to represent any structured collection of "concepts" or "ideas" that exist in a weighted network.
 Mostly written as a learning exercise to improve my **C** coding, but thought it worthwhile to include here anyway.
 In practice, it would be more suited to implementing in an OO language like C++, Python, or Java.

 - [**My Configuration/Linux Setup**](./config)